How Does A Signal Booster Work?

 On the other hand, a dome antenna is omnidirectional and generally ceiling-mounted.
 It distributes signal equally in all directions.
 They work best in large, open areas.

-The majority of weBoost signal boosters by Wilson Electronics use panel antennas.
+The majority of in-building weBoost signal boosters by Wilson Electronics use panel antennas.
 But, depending on your cell phone booster system kit, some manufacturers prefer one style of indoor antenna over the other.

 4) Coaxial Cable: Relays Signal